Sesame Tamari Pecan Snack Mix (Gluten Free & Vegan)

 I bet you didn’t imagine a snack mix could inspire much enthusiasm compared to a lot of my more decadent recipes, like this Chocolate Pecan Tart or this Paleo Pecan Pie.
 But you haven’t tried this snack mix yet, and let me tell you: it inspires all SORTS of excitement.

-As I pulled out my first batch of this, my dad and my boyfriend Kyle were hanging around the kitchen with me, noting how good it smells.
+As I pulled out my first batch of this, my dad and my boyfriend were hanging around the kitchen with me, noting how good it smells.
 I brought a little handful over to them for tasting.
 “Can I eat all of this for dinner tonight??”
-Kyle immediately asked.

 My dad followed with “This is one of the best things you’ve ever made.
 You should sell it.”.
 We proceeded to chow down on most of the recipe before I stopped us from eating the whole batch in less than 15 minutes.

-You guys, they were not exaggerating about how good this Sesame Tamari Pecan Snack Mix is!
+They were not exaggerating about how good this Sesame Tamari Pecan Snack Mix is!
 It’s so simple to put together and packs so much flavor punch.
-It’s a beautiful combination of savory, sweet, and umami flavors that begs you to keep grabbing another handful.
+It’s a delicious combination of savory, sweet, and umami flavors that begs you to grab another handful.

 Pecans are incredibly nutrient-dense.